 The following diagram highlights general steps that may be used to orchestrate an Image maintenance process.

 Build : Create a repository inside a Version Control System (VCS) (e.g GitLab, BitBucket) to host the custom image Dockerfiles.
 Utilize automated CI/CD toolchains such as pipelines built into the VCS or standalone tools such as Jenkins to automatically build images based on a schedule.

 See Building Custom Images for more details in image creation.

-When defining the Image inside the Kasm UI, utilize the custom docker image name, registry , and if needed a username and password/access token needed to authenticate to the private registry.
+When defining the Workspaces inside the Kasm UI, utilize the custom docker image name, registry , and if needed a username and password/access token needed to authenticate to the private registry.

 Consider the naming convention of the docker image tags.
-It may be beneficial to push an image with multiple tags such as one that represents something unique the current date/time
+It may be beneficial to push an image with multiple tags such as one that represents something unique such as the current date/time

 myimage:11302020and another that represents a moving target such as